MECLabTUDA/Super_Selfish/README.md

   We always process full images but apply scaling and translation.
 - RotateNet https://arxiv.org/abs/1803.07728
 - Jigsaw Puzzle https://arxiv.org/abs/1603.09246
+  We use the stronger set of augmentations used in CPC to prevent shortcuts but sill apply random cropping within each patch to avoid border signals.
-  Jigsaw processed at once for performance and simplicity
+  Jigsaw processed at once for performance and simplicity.
 ### Predictive
 - Denoising Autoencoder https://www.cs.toronto.edu/~larocheh/publications/icml-2008-denoising-autoencoders.pdf
 - Context Autencoder https://arxiv.org/pdf/1604.07379.pdf